petechd/eq-questionnaire-schemas/style_guide.md

 ### Methods
 - Use blank lines in methods to indicate logical sections.
-- Use same syntactic style as class definitions.
+- Same syntactic rules as definitions of a class.
-- Methods fail to render with `:`, should always be defined with `::`.
+- Should always be defined with `::`, because it won't render with `:`,.
-- Use parentheses `()` when using Methods that return single value, to enclose their bodies if they are multi-line, identically to how braces would be used.
+- Use parentheses `()` when using Methods that return single value, to enclose body of a method if it's more than one line, braces are used in identical way.
   ```
   {
-    add:: function(number1, number2): (
+    add:: function(integerOne, integerTwo): (
-      number1 + number 2
+      integerOne + integerTwo
     ),
   };
   ```

-- When constructing classes or invoking methods, use named parameters, one per line, especially when they wrap beyond one line:
+- When building classes or calling methods, use named parameters, one per line, specifically when it's more than one line being wrapped:
   ```
   // USE
   exampleTemplate.newClass(